Modernism Week: Attendance

 From 2012 to 2018, annual attendance increased from 12,000 to 125,000.
 The number of programmed events in 2018 was 350 with attendees representing the 50 United States and 19 countries.

 In 2019, attendance increased 20% over 2018 to an estimated 152,000 participating in over 370 events resulting in an estimated economic impact for the Coachella Valley of $57 million.
 International visitors from 25 countries participated alongside attendees from all 50 United States.
 California residents accounted for the majority of attendees (54 percent) representing 445 of 482 cities in California.

 In February 2020, attendance was estimated at 162,000 across 375 events resulting in an estimated economic impact of $61 million.
 Attendees represented all 50 United States and 25 countries.

 In response to the COVID-19 pandemic 2021 and 2022 programming shifted to virtual and later, reduced in-person programming achieving a local economic impact of $50 million in 2022 as state restrictions associated with the pandemic lifted.

 In 2023, the 11-day February festival attracted an estimated 105,477 attendees who participated in more than 350 events generating a local economic impact of $55 million.
 Attendees represented all 50 states and 25 countries.

 In February 2024, the 11-day festival attracted more than 130,000 attendees representing all fifty US states and twenty-four countries including Canada, Australia, the United Kingdom, New Zealand, Germany, and France.
 Attendees came from 440 of 482 cities in California, or 91% of all California cities.
 The festival generated an estimated economic impact of $68 million for Coachella Valley-area hotels, shops, restaurants, and other businesses.

+In 2025, Modernism Week celebrated their 20th anniversary.
+The festival in 2025, expanded its program to more than 500 events – a new record – over the course of its 11-day festival.
+Modernism Week attendees came from all fifty United States and the District of Columbia, with California accounting for the majority of attendees (approximately 45%).
+Attendees came from 460 of 482 cities in California, or 95% of all California cities and 25 countries, including Canada, Australia, the United Kingdom, and Germany.
+This year’s event generated an estimated economic impact of $62.7 million, contributing to a cumulative total of more than $500 million since its inception two decades ago.